splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-cloudformation.rst

 1. Select the :strong:`Hosted template link` to download and modify the template you choose.
 2. In the :strong:`Quick Create stack` dialog box for the selected template, enter the access token for your organization.
 3. Select :strong:`Create stack`.
-4. Use an API call to enable CloudWatch Metric Streams.
+4. Use an API call to activate CloudWatch Metric Streams.
 To learn more, see :ref:`enable-cw-metricstreams`.

 You can optionally use AWS CloudFormation StackSets to work simultaneously across multiple AWS regions after configuring the StackSet prerequisites for self-managed permissions.
 For more details, see Amazon Web Services documentation to configure StackSet prerequisites.